 \subsection{Physics-based self-assembly model}

-As follows from the preceding discussion, the minimal physics-based model needs to incorporate three components: the tile body, inter-tile interactions representing glues, and tile drive describing the external excitations.
-These are discussed here in more detail.
+Following from the preceding discussion, the minimal physics-based model needs to incorporate three components: a tile body, inter-tile interactions representing glues, and a tile drive describing the external excitation.
+These are discussed directly below in more detail.

-Note that this work aims neither on exactly reproducing the motion of bristle-bots nor on exploring their behavior.
-Instead, we focus on comparing the self-assembly mechanisms of the proposed framework and our earlier results~\cite{ral_21}, using the idealized model.
+Note that this paper aims neither to exactly reproduce the motion of bristle-bots nor to explore the behavior of the bristle-bots.
+Instead, we focus on comparing the self-assembly mechanisms from the proposed framework and our earlier results~\cite{ral_21}, using the idealized model.